-Q Panoramic view looking west- south-west into the parish from footpath leading to Spoil Bank on eastern boundary of parish.
+P Same south-west view taken from the other side of the viaduct inside the parish boundary.
 R West-south-west looking into the parish from footpath leading to Spoil Bank on eastern boundary of parish.
 All Saints Court Local Heritage Area can be seen on the middle horizon.
-S North towards the viaduct from Spoil Bank footpath

-Т West-north-west from the intersection of Follifoot Road and Spacey Houses Whin looking into the parish.
-U West-north-west from the rail crossing end of a footpath that runs from Follifoot Road to the crossing, looking towards All Saints Court on the hotrizon.
+T West-north-west from the intersection of Follifoot Road and Spacey Houses Whin looking into the parish.

+U West-north-west from the rail crossing end of a footpath that runs from Follifoot Road to the crossing, looking towards All Saints Court on the horizon.
 V Directly west from the rail crossing end of a footpath that runs from Follifoot Road to the rail crossing, looking towards the industrial corridor.
 The jagged edges of the newly built Crimple Valley garden centre can be seen to the right.
-W South from Rosset Green Lane boundary of the parish looking across the Special Landscape Area towards Clark Beck

-X South-east from Fall Lane off Hill Foot Lane.
+W South from Rosset Green Lane boundary of the parish looking across the Special Landscape Area towards Clark Beck X South-east from Fall Lane off Hill Foot Lane.
 Cliff Wood on the eastern parish boundary can be seen on the right.

-Y East from a bridge across Crimple Beck located on the Ringway footpath between Hillfoot Lane and Brackenthwaite Lane.
+Υ East from a bridge across Crimple Beck located on the Ringway footpath between Hillfoot Lane and Brackenthwaite Lane.
 Z West from a bridge across Crimple Beck in Burn Bridge connecting the Ringway footpath to Malthouse Lane.
 AA East from a bridge across Crimple Beck in Burn Bridge connecting the Ringway footpath to Malthouse Lane.

 AB North-north-east along the Ringway footpath from the back of St Roberts Church along a well-used track connecting Pannal to the A61 near Almsford Bank.

 AC North-east from the southern boundary of Pannal Conservation Area on Main Street looking along Crimple Beck.

 AD West from the southern boundary of Pannal Conservation Area on Main Street looking along Crimple Beck.

 AE North-north-west from the southern boundary of Pannal Conservation Area looking up Main Street.
 The hedge boundary of Pannal Hall can be seen on the left-hand side of the road.

-AF In the heart of Pannal Village within the Pannal Conservation Area looking from Crimple Meadows east- north-east towards St Robert of Knaresborough Parish Church.
+AF In the heart of Pannal Village within the Pannal Conservation Area looking from Crimple Meadows east-north-east towards St Robert of Knaresborough Parish Church.
 AG North-east up Main Street within the Pannal Conservation Area.
+AH South-west down Main Street within the Pannal Conservation Area.
+AI Memorial Hall